bcwan/Cryptochain/README.md

 Project is: _in progress_.

 ## Inspiration
-Project was inspired by Bitcoin, Decred, and Ethereum.
+Project is inspired by Bitcoin, Decred, and Ethereum.
 [Link to Blockchain view]()